 Talking with Stu, it’s very evident how big of an impact hearing aid technology and medical advances in the understanding of hearing have had to make him such a passionate expert on those subjects.
 Stu also used to be an actor, and it seems his renewed relationship with hearing and music has motivated him to revisit another part of his old life, too:

 - I’m also an actor.
-And I’ve been in movies and other things, too.
-And I let that go many years ago, and I may pick that back up again and start getting it.
-Being visible again is really a wonderful thing, and being able to function.
+And I’ve been in studio and independent films, videos and commercials and voice recordings, commentaries and live stage performances.
+I let much of that go many years ago, and I may pick that back up again and start getting at it.

-Stu’s a big advocate of keeping one’s head up when dealing with hearing loss, and embracing the community and resources of others in the hard of hearing (HOH) community which is thriving today as evidenced by the hundreds of people around us who turned up at the Walk4Hearing:
+Stu’s a big advocate of keeping one’s head up when dealing with hearing loss, and embracing the many resources and great people in the thriving hearing loss (HL) community, which is evidenced by the hundreds of people who turned up at HLAA’s Walk4Hearing:

-- I think that it’s very important, too, for us with hearing loss, that we all learn eventually that a lot of people have our problem — it’s not just us — and that there is strength in solidarity in the hearing loss community…
+- I think that it’s very important, too, for us with hearing loss, that we all learn eventually that many people endure our challenges.
+Some 1 in 7 worldwide — it’s not just us.There is strength in solidarity in the hearing loss community…

-We’re not just some disabled group that’s off in the corner here.
-We all have lives.
-And it’s been wonderful.
-It’s wonderful to be here today at the Walk4Hearing to hear everything that’s going on and see people that are supporting that.
+We’re not just another “disabled” group that’s off in the corner somewhere trying to survive.
+We all have lives like anyone else… And it’s wonderful to be here today at the Walk4Hearing to see and hear everything that’s going on the many people that are supporting that.

-Some of the toughest situations for people are those people that live with us that have hearing loss– parents that have children that are born with hearing loss, or adults that suddenly lose their hearing and the kids can’t communicate with them.
-So I’m grateful for whatever we have right now.
+Some of the toughest situations are actually for people who live with (and love) those with hearing loss — couples and families, parents that have children that are born with hearing loss, or adults that suddenly lose their hearing and can no longer communicate with their own children well.
+So, I’m grateful for whatever we have right now.